 Finally, a person can inherit a predisposition for a type of cancer.
 A doctor may refer to this as having a hereditary cancer syndrome.
-Inherited genetic mutations significantly contribute to the development of 5–10 percent of cancer cases.
+Inherited genetic mutations significantly contribute to the development of

 Innovative research has fueled the development of new medications and treatment technologies.